morpho-org/vault-v2/README.md

 Sentinels can revoke the actions taken by other roles during the timelock, with the exception of the action of setting and unsetting a sentinel.
 After the timelock, actions can be executed by anyone.

-### Adapters and markets in Vault V2
+### Adapters

-In Vault V1, markets were defined by a tuple of the form `(CollateralToken, LoanToken, LLTV, Oracle, IRMAddress)`.
+Vault V1 strategies were defined by a tuple of the form `(CollateralToken, LoanToken, LLTV, Oracle, IRMAddress)`, which defined offers accepted by the vault.
-Vault V2 allow for more flexibility in defining offers accepted by the vault.
+Vault V2 introduces more flexibility in defining strategies.
+Vaults can allocate assets not only to Morpho Markets V1 and V2, but also to external protocols, such as ERC-4626 vaults.
+Curators enable protocols in which the vault can supply through the use of adapters.

+In order to enable a given protocol, a corresponding adapter need to be used.
+Adapters for the following protocols are available:
+- Morpho Market V1
+- Morpho Market V2
+- ERC-4626

+When supplying through an adapter, the adapter returns arbitrary bytes32 identifiers (IDs).
+Those IDs can be thought as some properties of the protocol the adapter supply to, such as the collateral asset or the oracle in the case of a lending market.
+For each ID, the vault tracks an absolute cap and an allocation.
+On supply, the allocation is increased and the cap is checked.
+On withdrawal, the allocation is decreased without checks.
+The vault does not enforce any structure or semantics on IDs.

-Markets V2 for a given `LoanToken` are defined using a tuple of the form `(CollateralToken, LLTV, Oracle)`, where each value of the triplet can correspond to multiple values (including all possible values).
+IDs of lending markets for a given `LoanToken` can be defined using a tuple of the form `(CollateralToken, LLTV, Oracle)`.
-For instance, a market defined by the following triplet `(wstETH/WETH, 94.5%, .)` would accept borrowing offers on the pair `wstETH/WETH` with an LLTV of `94,5%` using any oracle.
-In practice, markets that the vault will lend against are defined by the owner of the vault, by setting adapters.
-Adapters enable vaults to track and control exposure to given markets through maximum and relative caps.

-While adapters have been designed in the context of Morpho Markets V2, they are more general and can be used to supply liquidity to other protocols.
+A vault could be setup to enforce the following caps:
+- `(stETH, *, Chainlink)`: 6M
+- `(stETH, *, Redstone)`: 6M
+- `(stETH, *, *)`: 10M

+This would ensure that the vault never have more than 10M exposure to the stETH asset, and never more than 6M exposure to markets using chainlink or redstone oracles, for any LLTV.

 ### Liquidity market

 The allocator is responsible for ensuring that users can withdraw their assets at anytime.
-This is done by managing the available liquidity in the `idle` and an optional liquidity market $M$.
+This is done by managing the available liquidity in `idle` and in an optional liquidity market $M$.

 When users withdraw assets, the assets are taken in priority from the `idle` market.
 If the `idle` market does not have enough liquidity, the market $M$ is used.